 Let us hail you, oh Liberty!

-Solomos was the central figure of the Heptanese School of poetry, and is considered the national poet of Greece — not only because he wrote the national anthem, but also because he contributed to the preservation of its earlier poetic tradition and highlighted its usefulness to modern literature.
+Solomos, who was the central figure of the Heptanese School of poetry, is considered to be the national poet of Greece — not only because he wrote the national anthem, but also because he contributed to the preservation of its earlier poetic tradition and highlighted its usefulness to modern literature.

 After completing The Hymn to Liberty, Solomos continued to write impressive poetry, but never fully completed another work, and very few of his works were published in his lifetime.
 He had moved to Corfu and also established the literary circle there.

 Solomos suffered a series of strokes towards the end of his life and passed away on February 9, 1857.
-His remains were returned to his native Zakynthos in 1865.
+His remains were returned to his native island of Zakynthos in 1865.